cam99p/loopmania/assumptions.md

 - Doggie's stun effect on character lasts 1 turn

 - Vampire avoids campfires with the same radius that it has for the buff characters

+- Enemies, Gold and Potions cannot spawn on building locations

+- Character gains 20G, 50G, 100G when defeating a Slug, Zombie and Vampire respectively

+- Character gains 30Exp, 100Exp, 200Exp when defeating a Slug, Zombie and Vampire respectively

+- Trap buildings do not give a card when defeating an enemy, only experience and gold